 Mr. Douthat offers his advice for other patients who are suffering from chronic pain or an undiagnosed disease.
 With the physician’s support, the best approach might be conduction one or several experiments to discover just what actually helps a given patient feel better.
 Such so-called N of 1 experiments give priority to the patient’s empirical experience.

 To get a different perspective on managing chronic pain, we turn to pain expert Dr. Sean Mackey.
 He specializes in treating patients who are suffering with persistent pain.
 Dr. Mackey describes a two-fold approach of alleviating the pain and uncovering the source.
-Given this information, the cause can be treated.
+That way the cause can be treated.
 Pain that has not been well controlled has a devastating impact on patients’ lives, even impacting their families and their other relationships.

 According to Dr. Mackey, the best pain management utilizes individual plans tailored to each patient rather than trying to make patients fit the guidelines.
 Opioids can certainly be useful, but most people benefit from a range of strategies for managing chronic pain.
-These may include medications that were initially developed for purposes other than pain relief, procedures such as nerve blocks or implantable devices, pain psychology, physical rehabilitation, integrative approaches including acupuncture or nutraceuticals and self-empowerment.
-Non-drug approaches can be surprisingly helpful, especially if combined with medications when appropriate.
+In particular, non-drug approaches can be surprisingly helpful, especially if combined with medications when appropriate.